jenkins-x/jx-docs/content/architecture/docker-registry.md

 ```bash
  kubectl create secret jenkins-docker-cfg --from-file./config.json
 ```

-That should do it, you should not be able to run pipelines and store images in the jFrog BinTray Registry.
+That should do it, you should now be able to run pipelines and store images in the jFrog BinTray Registry.

 ### Mount a Secret for your registry